rakibhasan-0/yotei/Chapters/Produktagare/po-bullet-list.md

 4. We are one team, no matter the group division and we are all working towards the same goal.

-5. **Once the hard-limit has started regarding merging on Git, we prioritize certain commits over others, this means that the merge requests will be paused at times in order to allow high-priority tickets to be merged.**
+5. **Once the soft-limit has started regarding merging on Git, we prioritize certain commits over others, this means that the merge requests will be paused at times in order to allow high-priority tickets to be merged.**

 <br />
 <br />